 Get the latest on our Christmas concert in Kensington here.
-Critically acclaimed classical concert series for babies, toddlers and you across London and the South East.
+Critically acclaimed classical concert series for babies, toddlers and you across the UK.

 Magical music, festive frolics, sparkles and spices, oh my!
 Grab your friends, harness up your fastest reindeer and meet us at a Bach to Baby concert for the perfect prelude to the holiday season!